hanatos/vkdt/src/pipe/readme.md

 or if required for efficiency reasons could store it in binary as the uint64 and values in floating point (some special byte to mark end of line)

+# meta information

+this would be input image file name and similar for input nodes as well as lens profiles/exif data, etc. in general strings that are required to setup the node graph but will not be uploaded to the gpu. most of this can probably be derived from the image and metadata automatically, some we would probably want to store in the above format as strings.